wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/decoders.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: The decoders extract the information from the received events.
-Learn more about Decoders syntax in this section of the Wazuh documentation.
+  :description: The Wazuh Ruleset is used to analyze incoming events and generate alerts when appropriate.
+Learn more about Wazuh and Ruleset XML syntax in this section.

 .. _decoders_syntax: